Why & How We Do It

 It's All About The Details

-To maximize our reach and serve the neediest populations, we implement programs in local hospitals and clinics (“program partners”) that have solid track records in providing pediatric orthopedic care.
-We work in countries where there is a staggering need for orthopedic treatment due to landmines, violence, and most simply – poverty.
+To maximize our reach and serve the neediest populations, we implement programs in local clinics (“program partners”) that have solid track records in providing pediatric orthopedic care.
+We work in countries where there is a staggering need for orthopedic treatment due to landmines, traffic accidents, violence, and most simply – poverty.

 After working with our partners to determine how ALTSO’s funding and products can treat the maximum number of patients in a program year (January 1 – December 31), budgets for each program are created.
 Funds and products are then disbursed in 2 to 4 installments through the term of the partnership upon the partner’s compliance with reporting requirements.
 Our partners agree to use this support for patient treatments only, and never for administrative purposes; this means 100% of ALTSO’s program support is used to manufacture orthotic braces, provide ALTSO's Joshi modular prosthetic limb kits and appropriately fitted wheelchairs, the Ponseti method of clubfoot correction and gait training to patients treated under ALTSO's program.